 - i.
 Following the initial crisis episode, CONTRACTOR shall ensure subcontractors timely follow-up is coordinated so as to assist in stabilization of the crisis and linkage for ongoing supports.
 When appropriate, the client's identified natural supports shall be involved in the planning and aftercare process. - ii.
 Following an inpatient psychiatric stay, CONTRACTOR shall ensure that subcontractor provides a post-discharge exit interview to the client and offer supportive aftercare services.
-This exit interview will happen within the first 72 hours of discharge and timeliness will be reported with utilization review reports. - iii.
-CONTRACTOR shall ensure that all Mendocino County clients are transported back to the county following an inpatient stay. - iv.
+This exit interview will happen within the first seventy-two (72) hours of discharge and timeliness will be reported with utilization review reports. - iii.
+CONTRACTOR shall ensure that all Mendocino County clients are transported back to the County following an inpatient stay. - iv.
 Supportive after care services shall be offered to all clients who meet medical necessity criteria.
 After care may include respite, peer support, linkage to primary care and/or substance abuse programs, psychiatric follow-up, medication monitoring, care management, case consultation, and possibly other psychiatric emergency services.
-Support and aftercare shall be provided by subcontractors, even if the crisis is deemed not to be a mental health emergency. - v.
+Support and aftercare shall be provided by subcontractors, even if the crisis is deemed not to be a mental health emergency.

+- v.
 CONTRACTOR shall allow for post-crisis aftercare linkage and support services to Medi-Cal and Indigent individuals regardless of the individual's ability to pay.
 For individuals with insurance, CONTRACTOR shall provide referrals to the appropriate primary care provider/medical group network for post-crisis aftercare linkage and support services. - vi.
 CONTRACTOR shall ensure that aftercare services are mobile and provided in the community.
-The mobile aftercare model will assist crisis staff in evaluating client's environment, developing appropriate coping strategies, monitoring functioning in life domains, streamlining linkage referrals, and working to expand natural resources.

-- vii.
-CONTRACTOR shall, to the extent possible, work with subcontractors to develop new resources in underserved areas so that referrals are made within the community of origin during crisis. - viii.
-CONTRACTOR shall make supportive aftercare services available for up to 60 days post crisis to allow for stabilization and linkage to community supports.
+The mobile aftercare model will assist crisis staff in evaluating client's environment, developing appropriate coping strategies, monitoring functioning in life domains, streamlining linkage referrals, and working to expand natural resources. - vii.
+CONTRACTOR shall, to the extent possible, work with subcontractor to develop new resources in underserved areas so that referrals are made within the community of origin during crisis. - viii.
+CONTRACTOR shall make supportive aftercare services available for up to sixty (60) days post crisis to allow for stabilization and linkage to community supports. - ix.
+Conservatorship Investigations and Involuntary Detention: COUNTY shall provide oversight and placement of all Lanterman-Petris-Short Act Conservatorships.
+CONTRACTOR shall arrange for the provision of SMHS to persons within Mendocino County. - x.

-e.
-Residential Care (RC)

-CONTRACTOR shall arrange for RC.
-The service shall be available to mental health clients voluntarily.
-Clients may be admitted with medical issues that can be treated on an outpatient basis.
-RC provides multiple levels of care in a safe and secure 24-hour care residential environment designed to prepare clients for personal responsibility and return to community-based living.
-COUNTY expects lengths of stay to be from three to twelve months.
-Services shall be authorized by CONTRACTOR prior to admission.
-When CONTRACTOR determines that CONTRACTOR has no choice but to place children or youth 24 years and younger with an agency that will not contract with CONTRACTOR, but has or will contract with the COUNTY, then CONTRACTOR shall reimburse the COUNTY the entire cost of placement.
-COUNTY shall invoice CONTRACTOR for such placement costs within ten (10) days of receipt of invoice from placement facility.
-CONTRACTOR shall remit payment to COUNTY within thirty (30) days of receipt of invoice from COUNTY.

-- f.
-Conservatorship Investigations and Involuntary Detention

-COUNTY shall provide oversight and placement of all

-Lanterman-Petris-Short Act Conservatorships.
-CONTRACTOR shall arrange for the provision of SMHS to persons within

-Mendocino County. - 7.
 COUNTY shall provide 5150 training to all of CONTRACTOR'S subcontractors who will be conducting 5150 assessments.
 All personnel conducting 5150 assessments shall be certified by the Behavioral Health Director.
-This training shall be conducted yearly to meet state requirements; all subcontractors need to be recertified yearly.
+This training shall be conducted yearly to meet State requirements and all subcontractors need to be recertified yearly.
 Any subcontractor who does not attend the training or does not pass the training shall be unable to conduct 5150 assessments until the matter is rectified.